Garment Designer Testimonials

 I have shown people what I have accomplished with the software.
 I would point out that I went to Cochenille initially because it was the only one for Macs and was waaaay cheaper than Design A Knit (DAK) which I still don’t ‘get’.
 I find it intuitive but with so much to work with.
 I have run through the basic creating of a sweater with GD and show them my first effort which I still wear.
 I also throw in that it is a small personal company and that it was founded by a Canadian!

 For the past nineteen years I have costumed anywhere from 900 to 1,200 bodies every year for the show – The Royal Nova Scotia International Tattoo.
 As I have limited time to do this job and get it on the floor – many times performers arrive only days before the performance – I was looking for something to save me time in drafting all the patterns.
 I found Cochenille – Garment Designer.
 I found the program easy to use and the staff very helpful.
 I have from time to time attended the webinars just to refresh.

 Sue Corcoran-Hastings on Hudson, NY

 I bought garment designer on the recommendation of a friend.
-I like it but have to requests: 1/ I’d like to be able to add dots.
-I often break my side seams, straight for the border, sloped for the side seam, and an nigh or two straight under the arm 2/ on slopes, the number of decreases changes, rather than a logical progression; often I rewrite that.
+I like it but have two requests: 1/ I’d like to be able to add dots.
+I often break my side seams, straight for the border, sloped for the side seam, and an nigh or two straight under the arm.
+2/ on slopes, the number of decreases changes, rather than a logical progression; often I rewrite that.
 However I would and do recommend it to friends.